Best Survival Packing List To Plan For An Evacuation

 Grooming Kit

-A small grooming kit that includes toothbrushes, toothpaste, deodorant, disposable razors, nail clippers, and a package of baby wipes can help you to feel fresh and comfortable until your next chance to shower.
+A small grooming kit that includes toothbrushes, toothpaste, deodorant, disposable razors, nail clippers, and a package of baby wipes can help you feel fresh and comfortable until your next chance to shower.

-There are plenty of comfort items you may want to include in your bug out bag checklist.
+There are plenty of comfort items you may want to include in your bug-out bag checklist.

 waterproof-matches8.
 Miscellaneous Tools